Guarino da Verona

 Guarino Veronese or Guarino da Verona (1374 – 14 December 1460) was an Italian classical scholar, humanist, and translator of ancient Greek texts during the Renaissance.
 In the republics of Florence and Venice he studied under Manuel Chrysoloras (c.
-1350–1415), renowned professor of Greek and ambassador of the Byzantine emperor Manuel II Palaiologos, the first scholar to hold such course in medieval Italy.
+1350–1415), renowned professor of Greek and ambassador of the Byzantine emperor Manuel II Palaiologos, the first scholar to hold such courses in medieval Italy.

 Biography

 He was born in Verona, medieval Italy, and later studied Greek language and literature in Constantinople, at the time capital of the Byzantine Empire, where for five years he was the pupil of the renowned Byzantine Greek scholar, Renaissance humanist, and professor Manuel Chrysoloras.
 When he set out to return home, he had with him two cases of precious manuscripts of ancient Greek texts which he had taken great pains to collect.
 It is said that the loss of one of these by shipwreck caused him such distress that his hair turned grey in a single night.
 On arriving back in Italy, he earned a living as a teacher of Greek, first in Verona and afterwards in Venice and Florence.